Are you scared or excited of forthcoming groundbreaking innovations?

 “Once we absorb our task by just observing what’s happening in our mind, we all become super creative one day,” he further added.

-From my friend’s experience and my understanding,
+From my mentor’s experience and my understanding:

-If we want to be creative, we need two kinds of control in our life, we need restful awareness which can be achieved mainly through meditation.
+If we want to be creative, we need two kinds of control in our life.
+We need restful awareness which can be achieved mainly through meditation.

 We also need restful deep sleep which can be achieved mainly through physical exercises.

-Reset and regain happens during sleep.
+Research shows that this reset and regain happens during sleep.

 Restful awareness and restful sleep maintains the hypothalamus gland that controls body weight, body temperature, hunger, thirst, fatigue, and circadian cycles.